Your trusted haulage partner in Essex

 The packaging you use must be certified to meet dangerous goods packaging requirements outlined in regulations like ADR (road), IATA (air), or IMDG (sea).
 One of the most common formats is combination packaging, which includes an inner container and an outer package for extra protection.

-Before selecting packaging, always request:
+Before selecting any packaging, always request:

 • The UN packaging certificate